 Luber: I’m glad you’re here.
 So Kimberly, we’re hearing all about compliance jobs.
 People are hearing a lot of talk about this being a great opportunity for lawyers and law students.
 So I’m going to be asking you about a typical day, who fits this path best, how to break in and how to succeed.

-But first, start with this and tell us, what does ‘compliance’ even mean?
+But first, start with this and tell us, what is compliance?
+What does ‘compliance’ even mean?

 Kimberly: Compliance is all about making sure that employees are making the best decisions possible on behalf of the organization where they work.
 They understand not only the rules and regulations that apply to the business, but they also understand the values and how the company wants to do business.